QDianna/FPS-AI-ALJV/README.md

 ### Action Space

-The agent selects from predefined combat actions:
+The agent selects actions from a predefined combat action set:

-- `ShootStanding`
 - `StrafeLeftShoot`
 - `StrafeRightShoot`
 - `PushForwardShoot`
 - `BackOffShoot`
+- `MaintainDistanceShoot`
-- `HoldPosition`
+- `HoldPositionShoot`

 Each action is executed for a short fixed duration.